 There are secrets that the meat industry does not want its customers to know, secrets that are kept off the labels yet somehow found their way into the media.

-Meat glue is a dangerous practise in which meat off cuts generally scraps of fillet mignon are glued together with Transglutaminase to produce a whole cut and will turn out looking like a prime filet.
-This practise is common in restaurants.
-However on the
+Meat glue is a dangerous practice in which meat off-cuts generally scraps of fillet mignon are glued together with Transglutaminase to produce a whole cut and will turn out looking like a prime filet.
+This practice is common in restaurants.
+However, on

-trip from the slaughterhouse these meat scraps collect bacteria which are usually killed during the cooking process this makes it extremely dangerous if asked for rare as the inside usually free from bacteria when whole still harbours bacteria such as E.coli.
+the trip from the slaughterhouse, these meat scraps collect bacteria and killed during the cooking process.
+If ordered rare, this makes it extremely dangerous.
+The inside, usually free from bacteria, still harbors bacteria, such as E.coli.

-'Pink slime' made from trimmings the unwanted leftovers supposedly named 'lean finely textured meat' that has been washed down with ammonia to kill Pathogens such as E.coli is sold as a low cost additive to hamburgers and other meat products.
-The trimmings are liquefied and centrifuge-separated leaving a pink mash thereby getting
+'Pink slime' made from trimmings, the unwanted leftovers, supposedly named 'lean finely textured meat' that has been washed down with ammonia to kill pathogens such as E.coli, sells as a low-cost additive to hamburgers and other meat products.
+The trimmings are liquefied, and centrifuge-separated leaving a pink mash, thereby getting

-Furthermore 70% of meat is treated with carbon monoxide a colourless, odourless, and tasteless substance that can be toxic to humans which allows the meat to remain fresh looking even when it is no longer fresh.
+Furthermore, 70% of meat undergoes treatment with carbon monoxide.
+It is a colorless, odorless, and tasteless substance potentially toxic to humans.
+The carbon monoxide allows the meat to remain fresh-looking even when it is no longer fresh.

-Scientific studies have shown that long and healthy lives are lived by people in Mediterranean regions.
-There a relatively low rate of chronic diseases has also been spotted.
-These people follow a diet based on plant foods such as fruit and vegetables, pasta and beans.
-In addition most foods are minimally processed and fish and poultry are chosen in preference to red meat.
+Scientific studies have shown that people in Mediterranean regions live long and healthy lives.
+There, statistics show a relatively low rate of chronic diseases.
+These people follow a diet based on plant foods such as fruits and vegetables, pasta, and beans.
+Also, most foods are minimally processed, and fish and poultry are chosen in preference to red meat.

-Not everything is as it seems and it pays to get to know what you are eating so you do not encounter any nasty surprises.
-If lab grown meat does not appeal to you how about insects as the replacement in your next meat recipes.
+Not everything is as it seems, and it pays to get to know what you eat, so you do not encounter any nasty surprises.
+If lab-grown meat does not appeal to you, how about insects as the replacement in your next meat recipe.
 They are both eco friendly and full of protein.